 Implementations MUST provide a way to validate that the identifier associated with a given Announcement is authentic.

-Duplicate Announcements may occur due to the nature of asynchronous communication.
+Due to the nature of asynchronous communication, duplicate Announcements may occur.
 In the case of duplicates, the first Announcement should be considered the ONLY valid Announcement.
 Additional duplicate Announcements MUST be rejected or ignored.